Paulino-DevProj/PaulinoDevProj/README.md

-- 👋 Hi, I’m @PaulinoDever
+- 👋 Olá, I’m @PaulinoManaça
 - 👀 I’m interested in work as a web developer
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on front-end projects